-8 Important Principles of Good Writing You Should Master
+8 Important Principles of Good Writing You Must Master

 Chatting, Facebook, Twitter, Whatsapp – we have such quick and wonderful ways of keeping in touch!
 But, convenient as they are in chatting up with friends and family, they have definitely corroded our writing skills.
 But as quick as chatting helps you communicate, it’s not going to help you carry out serious correspondence – write a convincing email to a client.
 Pitch to an investor.
 Appease an angry customer.
 Send a motivating message to your remote teams.
 While we’ve found our way out in colloquial conversations, writing skills are still as critical in formal communication.
 And it will do us all good to learn the principles that make a good written message and practice to get the best out of it.
 Here is your guide to better writing:

 Learning good writing skills is more difficult than learning to speak a language.
 Use of correct grammar and appropriate words is crucial or it can lead to miscommunication.
 When we speak, the tone of our voice, the facial expressions, eye contact etc make it easier to understand in the right sense.
 Written English is more challenging since words and sentences alone have to be able to convey the meaning.